 Our Needham ancestors came from England to in Salem, Massachusetts, about 1650.
-After, a few generations, members of the family began a Western New York and finally to La Cross, Wisconsin.
+After, a couple generations, members of the family began a westward migration, eventually reaching Western New York and finally, Wisconsin and Minnesota.
 These pages begin with Oliver and Lodisa Needham, who established our Needham family in Western New York.

 |Oliver Needham's Ancestors|